Carnival Corporation

-Carnival Corporation & plc is an Anglo-American cruise line operator that owns more than 90 vessels across eight brands.
+Carnival Corporation Ltd. is a Bermuda-domiciled American cruise line operator that owns more than 90 vessels across eight brands.
+Carnival is listed on the New York Stock Exchange, and is a component of the S&P 500 index.
+From 2003 to May 7, 2026, Carnival was a dual-listed company, consisting of U.S.-based and British corporations collectively known as Carnival Corporation & plc.

-A dual-listed company, Carnival is composed of the Panama-incorporated, U.S.-headquartered Carnival Corporation, and UK-based Carnival plc, which function as one entity.
-Carnival Corporation is listed on the New York Stock Exchange and Carnival plc on the London Stock Exchange with an ADR listing on the NYSE.
-Carnival is listed in the S&P 500 and FTSE 250 indices.

 Carnival Corporation's operational headquarters are in Doral, Florida.
-Carnival plc's headquarters are in Southampton, England.
+Carnival also has significant UK operations, with regional headquarters in Southampton, England.

 History

 Carnival Corporation was founded as the privately owned Carnival Cruise Line in 1972.
 The company grew steadily throughout the 1970s and 1980s.
-It went public in 1987 with an initial public offering on the New York Stock Exchange, and used the money to buy up competing cruise lines.
+It went public in 1987 with an initial public offering on the New York Stock Exchange (NYSE), and used the money to buy up competing cruise lines.
 Between 1989 and 1999, it acquired Holland America Line, Windstar Cruises, Westours, Seabourn Cruise Line, Costa Cruises and Cunard Line.
 It adopted the name Carnival Corporation in 1993, to distinguish the parent company from its flagship cruise line subsidiary.